GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

         docker rm site-b

-Now you have two projects, but since they both listen to port 80, you can't run them both at the same time.
-Also both projects respond to requests to http://a.example.com and http://b.example.com.
-Ideally `site-a` would listen to http://a.example.com and `site-b` would listen to http://b.example.com.
+Now you have two web apps, but since they both listen to port 80, you can't run them both at the same time.
+Also, both apps respond to requests to http://a.example.com and http://b.example.com.
+Ideally "site A" would listen to http://a.example.com and "site B" would listen to http://b.example.com.

 ## Setting up the reverse proxy

-To have the separate projects respond only to their respective hosts, you'll use a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
+To have the separate apps respond only to their respective hosts, you'll use a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
 This tutorial uses the [nginx-proxy Docker container](https://github.com/jwilder/nginx-proxy).